pal03377/master-thesis/thesis.typ

 Furthermore, we will seamlessly integrate these suggestions into the assessment user interface of Artemis.

 == Outline
-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Describe the outline of your thesis
+// Note: Describe the outline of your thesis
-]
+This thesis progresses as outlined below:
+In @background, we provide an in-depth look into Artemis, the CoFee approach by Bernius et al.~@cofee, and ThemisML.
+@relatedWork introduces a review of contemporary feedback generation systems, positioning them within the larger academic landscape.
+@requirementsAnalysis offers insights into the workings of the existing Athena-CoFee system, after which we present our new system proposal, detailing both functional and nonfunctional aspects along with comprehensive system models.
+With these foundational elements in place, @systemDesign delves into the overall system design.
+@objectDesign then takes a closer look at the object design and translates our ideas into practical implementation.
+An evaluation of the ThemisML assessment module is the focus of @evaluation.
+We conclude with @summary, reflecting on our completed and ongoing objectives, wrapping up our exploration, and highlighting avenues for future research.

-= Background
+= Background <background>
 // Note: Describe each proven technology/concept shortly that is important to understand your thesis.
 Point out why it is interesting for your thesis.
 Make sure to incorporate references to important literature here.
 In this chapter, the key concepts and technologies essential to this thesis are presented.
 First, the Artemis learning management system is introduced, which serves as the integration point for Athena.
-Next, the CoFee framework is discussed; this is the current method employed by Athena to generate feedback suggestions for textual exercises.
+Next, we discuss the CoFee framework; this is the current method employed by Athena to generate feedback suggestions for textual exercises.
 This is followed by an overview of the ThemisML approach, the proposed strategy for Athena to generate feedback suggestions for programming exercises.
 Finally, we give an overview of the microservice architecture, which Athena leverages to structure its components.